 Blackberry, one of the most popular phone brands of the era before smartphones took over, has announced that it is ending support for BlackBerry 7.1 OS and earlier, BlackBerry 10 software, BlackBerry PlayBook OS 2.1, and earlier versions from January 4.

-The company said that as of January 4, devices running these legacy services and software through either carrier or WiFi connections will no longer reliably function, including for data, phone calls, SMS, and 9-1-1 functionality.
+The company said that as of January 4, devices running these legacy services and software through either carrier or WiFi connections would no longer reliably function, including for data, phone calls, SMS, and 9-1-1 functionality.

 “We thank our many loyal customers and partners over the years,” the company said.